aprilyye/camelmicro-website/documents/design-plan.md

 * includes/init.php - stuff that useful for every web page.
 * includes/header.php - the logo and navbar
 * includes/footer.php - just an end note at the bottom of the web pages
-* product.php - display of each product the company has
+* product.php - display of the product the company has
 * application.php - display of applications for each product
 * blog.php - reviews and messages displayed to the public; must be logged in to post
 * contact.php - send a message to the company